glenvasa/Fitness-App-1/README.md

 - Profile Page displays Today’s weight, exercise level, target calories, and weight goal for comparison to the selected date.
 - Profile Page allows User to update any data originally inputted at time of registration.
 User may also delete their account.

-- If User’s Daily Target Calories are exceeded (upon saving a new Meal), User receives a detailed text message containing words of encouragement within 3-4 seconds informing of same so the User can stay on track with their weight goal.
+- If User’s Daily Target Calories are exceeded (upon saving a new Meal), User receives a detailed text message containing words of encouragement within 3-4 seconds informing them of same so the User can stay on track with their weight goal.
-- If User achieves a new Personal Record for any Exercise (upon saving a new Workout), User recieves a detailed text message of congratulations within 3-4 seconds.
+- If User achieves a new Personal Record for any Exercise (upon saving a new Workout), User receives a detailed text message of congratulations within 3-4 seconds.
 <img src="src/main/resources/static/img/sms-examples.png">

 ## Project Package Structure